-- 2. Pursuant to the concert party deed (the "Concert Party Deed") entered into among Mr. Shen Weixing ("Mr. Shen), Mr. Jiang, Munsing Developments Limited ("Munsing") and Singa dated 16 December 2016, Mr. Shen and Mr. Jiang are parties acting in concert (having the meaning ascribed to it under The Codes on Takeovers and Mergers and Share Buy-backs) since 1 January 2014, and that Mr. Shen, Mr. Jiang, Munsing and Singa are parties acting in concert until the date of any written termination by them.
-As such, Mr. Jiang, together with Mr. Shen, Munsing and Singa together control 75% of the entire share capital of the Company. - (ii) Long position in the ordinary shares of associated corporations
+2. Pursuant to the concert party deed (the "Concert Party Deed") entered into among Mr. Shen Weixing ("Mr. Shen), Mr. Jiang, Munsing Developments Limited ("Munsing") and Singa dated 16 December 2016, Mr. Shen and Mr. Jiang are parties acting in concert (having the meaning ascribed to it under the Codes on Takeovers and Mergers and Share Repurchases) since 1 January 2014, and that Mr. Shen, Mr. Jiang, Munsing and Singa are parties acting in concert until the date of any written termination by them.
+As such, Mr. Jiang, together with Mr. Shen, Munsing and Singa controlled 40.9% of the entire share capital of the Company as at 31 December 2018.

+(ii) Long position in the ordinary shares of associated corporation

-Name of director Position in the associated corporations Percentage of interest in the associated corporation Mr. Jiang Director of Singa 100% in Singa
+Name of director Position in the associated Pe of director corporation ass Mr. Jiang Director of Singa 100% in Singa